dhilzyi/hianime-with-local-mpv/README.md

 ```bash
 python hianime.py
 ```
-- Set your
 - Paste an anime URL (e.g., https://hianime.to/watch/one-piece-100).
 - Select options like episode, or 'p' to pin to series.
 - Choose servers manually or automatically.
+- Set your directory for downloaded subtitle in variable SUBTITLE_BASE_DIR.
+It is "F:/Subtitle" as a default.
+- Set your JIMAKU_API_KEY in environment variables.
-- Enable Jimaku in config.json by setting "jimaku_enabled": true.
+- Turn on/off Jimaku in config.json by setting "jimaku_enabled": true. or false.

 ## Troubleshooting
 - Jimaku API issues: Get your key from jimaku.cc and add it to environment variables (e.g., export JIMAKU_API_KEY=yourkey) or paste directly in the code.